 The IT industry in India is just an angel story of last two decades.
 Let me take you back a bit.
 Fortunately, some Indian folks sniffed the potential of the computer world on its rising edge which resulted in first computer import in India at 1956 with the princely sum of Rs 10 Lakh.
 After that, it kept the track with the introduction of the personal computers which changed the world of computers for sure and more precisely resulting in bringing computers from the offices to one’s bedroom.
 With the introduction of the internet, India was now fully ready to bloom over the IT market with its complete “Homework” of computer systems.
 The history of Information Technology outsourcing started around this time and still, today continued with 1.2% share of India’s GDP as in 1998 to 7.5% in 2012 proving itself an “Earning Son.”

 According to some estimates, India controls 44% of the global outsourcing market of software and back-office services.
 And thus, India has become the host of the choice of most American and European Union companies for outsourcing.
-Surprisingly, the risk of privacy of data has raised with such out sourcing practices such as danger of handing over the customer specific private information of credit card numbers, driving licence numbers, social security numbers, etc. but still they trust more on Indian companies than on the other ones which raise the brand value of India in the market.
+Surprisingly, the risk of privacy of data has raised with such outsourcing practices such as danger of handing over the customer specific private information of credit card numbers, driving license numbers, social security numbers, etc. but still they trust more on Indian companies than on the other ones which raise the brand value of India in the market.